Why we never change our published constants after the fact (and publish them on day one)

 |---|---|

-| Version-bump on change | Any change to any source weight increments the methodology version.
-The new version, the diff, and the rationale appear in /changelog with a publication date. |
+| Version-bump on change | Any change to any published constant increments the methodology version.
+The new version, the numerical diff, and the rationale appear in /changelog with a publication date. |

-The bar for changing a weight is: can we publish a paragraph in the changelog explaining why?If yes, we can change it.
+The bar for changing a constant is: can we publish a paragraph in the changelog explaining why?If yes, we can change it.
 If no — if the only honest answer is "we wanted a different ranking" — we can't.

 Why this matters more than it might seem